dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 from [Excel Saga](http://en.wikipedia.org/wiki/Excel_Saga).
 Trust me, it is a dog and not a cat.
 I drew this for Sarah.
-I had just met her at this point at a LAN party at either Garrett’s house or Garrett’s cousin’s house.
+I had just met her at this point at a LAN party at either Garrett's house or Garrett's cousin's house.
 I believe she was actually sad about something at the time and I drew this to cheer her up.

 ![death by car](./images/graffiti_car_death.png)